Greenfield, Wisconsin

-Greenfield is a city in the U.S. state of Wisconsin.
-Located in Milwaukee County, Greenfield is one of many bedroom communities in the Milwaukee metropolitan area.
-The population was 37,803 as of the 2020 Census.
+Greenfield is a city in Milwaukee County, Wisconsin, United States.
+The population was 37,803 as of the 2020 census.
+Greenfield is one of many bedroom communities in the Milwaukee metropolitan area.

 History

 On March 8, 1839, the Town of Kinnikennick was created by the territorial legislature, encompassing the western part of the Town of Lake); and on December 20, 1839, the south portion of the Town of Kinnikennick was split off to form the town of Franklin.
 As of the 1840 census, the population of the Town of Kinnikennick or Kinnikinnick was 404.

 On February 19, 1841, the name of the town was changed to Greenfield, taking its name from the name of the Post Office in the Town of Kinnickinnic.
 Greenfield was the final municipality in Milwaukee County to incorporate, and was the final municipality to leave the Town form of government in 1957.
 This was done to prevent total annexation by the City of Milwaukee.
 Before 1957, Milwaukee slowly nibbled away at Greenfield's land.